 - If you have read my blog post series on VCF, Tanzu exam, tips posted there could be handy as well.
 I would suggest to skim through them as both of these posts are very well received by VMware community i.e. VCF specialist and vSphere with Tanzu specialist

 - When I passed VCP DCV exam, within few days VMware issued all the badges i.e. VCP DCV, VCF specialist & vSphere with Tanzu in one go and it was great feeling to have these badges.
 You can view all the VMware badges I have received so far.

 Below are few of the certifications I am looking forward to achieve.

 - Newly launched VCP-AM : i.e. VCP on Application Modernization

 - Certified Kubernetes Administrator i.e. CKA

-I hope this post was helpful, please share with others as appropriate and follow me on Twitter for upcoming posts or feel free to DM me.
+Happy learning !
+I hope this post was helpful, please share with others as appropriate and you can follow me on Twitter for upcoming posts or feel free to DM me for any queries.